Category Archives: Monfils Case

 With great appreciation, we wanted to tell you about her efforts.
 We also know that Joan is not alone.
 Many of you have pushed books, talked about this story to anyone and everyone, contacted the media and the authorities, and written letters.
 Your efforts are making a difference.
 Thank you.

 Finally, here’s a prayerful plea to everyone to keep this story on the front burner and do whatever you can to keep the wheels of justice turning in favor of these men.
-A simple, but helpful step is to post favorable reviews of our book on amazon.com and barnesandnoble.com.
+A simple, but helpful step is to post favorable reviews of our book on amazon.com.
 As we said last week, our immediate sights are now set firmly on Wisconsin Public Radio and on Madison, but our work hardly ends there.

 This thoughtful piece still brings tears and was written during very uncertain times.
 But I think of what has come to pass since then.
 The annual Walk for Truth and Justice is in its fourth year.
 Collective support and donations on behalf of these five men have trickled in.
 And finally, the inception of legal assistance by a major Minneapolis law firm along with both WI and MN Innocence Projects, all collaborating towards a similar goal.
 The final chapter steadily approaches.
 The process is slow but within reach.
 When that day arrives for these five men, it will be a day like no other!